Tim Kelly, Founder/Owner

 CJ

 CJ’s volleyball career began at Covenant College, Lookout Mountain, Tennessee, where she earned NAIA All Conference and All Region honors.
-A retiree from a highly successful collegiate head coaching career (Palm Beach Atlantic University, University of South Carolina Aiken, and University of Montevallo), CJ has switched her focus to Jacksonville Juniors where she is the Recruiting Coordinator and Coach of the 17 National team.
+A retiree from a highly successful collegiate head coaching career (Palm Beach Atlantic University, University of South Carolina Aiken, and University of Montevallo), CJ has switched her focus to Jacksonville Juniors where she is the Recruiting Coordinator and assistant coach for JJVA’s top teams.

 She’s been married to Bill Sherman since 1988 and they have two beautiful daughters, Meghan and Kamryn.
 Meghan has been on tours since she was 13, she played at the University of Tampa and was a 2x AVCA NCAA 2 All American Setter, she played professional volleyball in Hungary and Sweden for five seasons.
 Meghan married Daniel Magnusson in March 2016.
-Both Meghan and Daniel Magnusson coach collegiate volleyball in the USA.
+Both Meghan and Daniel have coached collegiate indoor and beach volleyball in the USA and are involved with JJVA.

 Kamryn has played on tours since she was 11 and played 3 years at NCAA 1 Clemson University graduating and taking her remaining eligibility to NCAA 2 Armstrong Atlantic State University where she was also a AVCA NCAA 2 All American Setter.
-Kamryn teaches at PE at Jacksonville Country Day and Coaches at JJVA – Jacksonville Juniors as well as BIP Tours – New Years Bash and Global Challenge.
-Kamryn married Nick St Thomas in Dec 2019 and both coach at JJVA.
+Kamryn is on the administrative team at Jacksonville Country Day School.
+Kamryn and her husband, Nick St Thomas have twin boys, Cooper and Chase, and are still involved with the Global Challenge Tournament and New Years Bash tours.

 Giannis Athanasopoulos